subspace/protocol-specs/docs/fees_and_rewards/Dynamic_Issuance.md

 - `voters_share`, currently `=EXPECTED_VOTES_PER_BLOCK` (for gemini-3h)
 - `total_shares = proposer_share + voters_share`

-The total actual reward issued includes a sum of several independent issuance components, each characterized by different values of common parameters based on the value of `BASE_REWARD` computed off-chain beforehand as described in [Off-chain Issuance curve parameters setting](docs/fees_and_rewards/Dynamic_Issuance#off-chain-issuance-curve-parameters-setting).
+The total actual reward issued includes a sum of several independent issuance components, each characterized by different values of common parameters based on the value of `BASE_REWARD` computed off-chain beforehand as described in [Off-chain Issuance curve parameters setting](#off-chain-issuance-curve-parameters-setting).

 $B$ is the block starting from which the rewards component is activated.
-It can be set manually by an extrinsic initializing the component or automatically if rewards are subject to [Space Race](docs/fees_and_rewards/Dynamic_Issuance#space-race) and stored in `RewardsEnabled` runtime item.
+It can be set manually by an extrinsic initializing the component or automatically if rewards are subject to [Space Race](#space-race).

 Defining a component requires setting the following parameters: